mapbox/DEPRECATED-dispatch/README.md

 Similar to deploying dispatch-incoming, switch to the `triage` directory then deploy dispatch-triage using `lambda-cfn create -k <environment name>`.

-You'll need to provide the same parameter values from deploying dispatch-incoming, except for the Slack related parameters.
+You'll need to provide most of the same parameter values from deploying dispatch-incoming.
+Notably, you'll need to provide the Slack verification token for your Dispatch app (step #2 of configuring Slack) for the `SlackVerificationToken` CloudFormation parameter.

 ### 7. Update the Dispatch Slack app with the dispatch-triage API Gateway URL